 Dil Bahadur Waiba

 Dil was born in Budha Khani village of Kavre Palanchok district.
-He was born in a farming family and had to quit school after only studying for four years to help support his family.
-Dil started trekking in the year 2000 as a porter for one of the pioneer trekking agencies in Nepal.
+He was born in a farming family and had to quit school after only studying for four years to support his family.
+Dil started trekking in the year 2000 as a porter for one of Nepal’s pioneer trekking agencies.
 He got promoted to being a Sirdar after ten years at that company.
 Dil was introduced to Responsible Adventures by Chandra Rai.

 Dil is one of our pioneer trekking chefs.
-He has trekked quite extensively in Nepal’s Everest, Makalu, Kanchenjunga, Manaslu, Upper Mustang, Annapurna, Langtang, and Helambu regions.
-He has also been trekking in various places of Ladakh from 2005.
-He joined our team from September 2011.
+He has trekked extensively in Nepal’s Everest, Makalu, Kanchenjunga, Manaslu, Upper Mustang, Annapurna, Langtang, and Helambu regions.
+He has also been trekking in various places of Ladakh since 2005.
+He joined our team in September 2011.

 This is what Dil has to say about his experiences while working for RA:

-Namaste, I am so honored to be part of this excellent team, which is more like a family to me.
-There is so much mutual respect amongst us all for each other and pride of the work we do.
-Our boss, Raj is so down to earth, humble yet his enthusiasm and energy to teach us new dishes never cease to amaze me.
+Namaste, I am so honored to be part of this excellent team, which is more like a family.
+There is so much mutual respect amongst us all for each other and pride in our work.
+Our boss, Raj, is so down to earth, humble yet his enthusiasm and energy to teach us new dishes never cease to amaze me.
 Our team is so fortunate to have a mentor like him.

-I had difficulties learning the new dishes at the beginning, but after being patiently taught by Raj personally, now it comes easily to me.
-I now love preparing the dishes that are delicious, nourishing and healthy for our trekkers which I love eating myself too.
+I had difficulties learning the new dishes initially, but after being patiently taught by Raj personally, it comes easily to me.
+I now love preparing delicious, nourishing, and healthy dishes for our trekkers, which I love eating myself too.
 Thai food and gluten-free waffles with goji berries (the latest addition) are my favorites.
-I look forward to learning more dishes using super food so our trekkers can reach their high altitude destinations in relative ease.
+I look forward to learning more dishes using superfood so our trekkers can reach their high altitude destinations with relative ease.